wangzq/lpmake/README.md

     you haven't installed Visual Studio 2015.
  1. Either copy the folders in `src\Modules` to your PowerShell Modules path or execute `src\Use-Lpmake.ps1` to load the modules for you.
+ 1. If you want to publish nuget packages using `lpmake -Publish` switch, then you need to define an environment variable named `mynuget` to point to a location when you want to publish the packages, such as `c:\nuget`.
+You need to ensure it is configured in nuget:

+		nuget sources add -Name MyPackages -Source c:\nuget

  1. For LinqPad queries using `Dump` extension method, you will need to have a custom Nuget package named `ObjectDumperLib` which contains extension method `Dump` for any object.
 You can change this by `lpmake -ObjectDumper